Mater8600/roclean/README.md

     Due to precautions against rate limiting, the tool operates at a slower pace.
-    It's essential to manually verify flagged users as the tool may not be accurate in all cases.
+    It's essential to manually verify flagged users as the tool may not be accurate in all cases. fast-main is a sped up version of the orginal main version, but it  is not very stable as of now

 Requirements: